hyperter96/gitlab-operator/doc/design-decisions.md

 ## Dependency on other external components

-The Helm charts include charts for `cert-manager` and `nginx-ingress`.
+The Helm charts include a chart for `cert-manager`.
-In contrast, the Operator does not deploy these components and therefore requires them to be installed separately.
+In contrast, the Operator does not deploy this component and therefore requires it to be installed separately.

-This keeps the codebase focused on GitLab functionality, and ensures that the Operator is not tied to specific certificates or ingress managers.
+This keeps the codebase focused on GitLab functionality, and ensures that the Operator is not tied to specific certificate managers.